+The impact of reversing NAFTA on domestic production in Canada and Mexico is illustrated in Table 8 and Table 9, respectively.
 Canadian and Mexican production tends to rise when the US raises tariffs on intermediate goods, as US goods get more expensive due to the increased cost of imported Canadian and Mexican intermediates.
 While US producers substitute away from intermediate inputs from Canada and Mexico, final consumers tend to substitute towards imported goods, including Canadian and Mexican final goods.
 The real depreciation in Canada and Mexico reinforces demand for their exports, particularly by non-NAFTA countries, and production rises.
-This is the case for most processed manufactured goods in Figure 3 and Figure 4 (blue).
-When Canada and Mexico reciprocate by raising tariffs on intermediate imports from the US, their costs also rise and there is a negative impact on production of manufactures goods.
+This is the case for most processed manufactured goods in Table 8 and Table 9 (column IV).
+When Canada and Mexico reciprocate by raising tariffs on intermediate imports from the US, their costs also rise and there is a negative impact on production of manufactures goods (column IV, Table 8 and Table 9).